alysivji/talks/_proposals/topics/everyday-design-patterns--observer-pattern.md

 - What are design patterns?
 (1 minutes)
     - solution to a commonly occurring problem in software design
 - Observer Pattern (5 minutes)
-    - High-level overview
+    - High-level overview -- how, when, and why to use the pattern
     - Benefits / Tradeoffs
     - Observer Pattern in Python with classes
-      - seems a bit confusing tbh
     - Observer Pattern in Python with decorators
-      - this is how you might encounter them in the wild
     - Observer Pattern versus Pub/Sub
 - Observer Pattern in the Wild (5 minutes)
     - Standard Library: Logging, Tkinter